rzr/webthing-node/docs/README.md

 ## DEMO: ##

-Recently I shared a video demo that involve many technologies, among them webthing-iotjs (ARTIK's LED at end of video)
+Recently I shared this short video about different webthings working along.

+Many technologies were involved, among them webthing-iotjs (ARTIK's LED at end of video)

 This Web of Thing demo "world first smart orchid ever" is not that new, I am sure but I hope those hints will inspire you to create different projects, let it know.